-A transfer to Ushuaia airport or downtown Ushuaia is included on the day of disembarkation.
+A transfer to Ushuaia airport or downtown Ushuaia is included if you're departing on the day of disembarkation.

 If you are flying out on disembarkation day, please don't book your flight to depart before midday in case of any delays caused by unfavourable weather conditions.